-Adjunct Professor – Charter Oak State College, New Britain, CT – January 2010 – present.
+Adjunct Professor – Charter Oak State College, New Britain, CT – January 2010 – 2017.
 Teach On-line Visual Arts Capstone Course, a final project course for Visual Arts BA program students

 Artist – Creating one of a kind art using mosaics, paints and other multimedia as a life-long pursuit

 Expressive Arts Therapist - Connecticut VNA’s Hospice, Wallingford, - March 2004 to September 2009 Create, develop and implement visual art projects, poetry & programs with terminally ill adults, seniors, children and their families; curate and promote art exhibit; Presenter at conferences, workshops, in-services and marketing programs about hospice to community.